megacamelus/camel-upstream-info/camel-documentation/camel-mock.md

 Patterns](#eips:enterprise-integration-patterns.adoc) and Camel’s large range of Components together with the powerful Bean Integration.

+# URI format

+    mock:someName[?options]

+Where `someName` can be any string that uniquely identifies the endpoint.

+# Usage

 The Mock component provides a powerful declarative testing mechanism, which is similar to [jMock](http://www.jmock.org) in that it allows declarative expectations to be created on any Mock endpoint before a